CryptoSys PKI Data Exchange in the German Health Service with CryptoSys PKI

 nRet = X509_CertRequest(strCrsFile, strPrivateKeyFile, strDN, "", _

-To submit to ITSG, you need to generate a binary file.
-You need to specify a valid Distinguished Name.
+To submit to ITSG, you need to generate a binary file and you need to specify a valid Distinguished Name.
 Here is what we have used in our dummy test examples and what we have been told that ITSG actually require.
 Please make your own checks before submitting your data to them.
 You may be charged a fee if you are wrong.
 Don't blame us!

 Field Name What we have used in our dummy test example What ITSG probably expects